giorgos-n/colours/README.md

 # colours
-A minimal color-palette generator that creates 5 random colours with click-to-copy and popup feedback
+A minimal colour-palette generator that creates 5 random colours with click-to-copy and popup feedback